Virtual Clinic Videos

 Brian's HO scale Long Island Rail

-Road primarily models many urban and suburban scenes found
+Road primarily models many urban and suburban scenes found on

-modeling components are for each element, and how they all
+are for each element, and how they all can be combined to

-can be combined to produce realistic scale model urban
+produce realistic scale model urban scenes.
+Brian discusses

-scenes.
-Brian discusses how to create realistic backdrops
+how to create realistic backdrops for urban scenes.
+He also

-for urban scenes.
-He also discusses using techniques such as
+discusses using techniques such as —cutaways— to model

-many photos that illustrate the techniques described.
+illustrate the techniques described.
+View Clinic

 Molding and Casting in Hydrocal and Resin — Jay